Member Institutions of the Joint Academic Partnership

 University of Passau

-Currently 6 professors are active members in our Joint Academic Partnership Communication & Media.
+Currently 7 professors are active members in our Joint Academic Partnership communication, media & arts.

 Prof. Dr. Barbara Brandstetter